-The small coastal town of Mui Ne in Vietnam is most famous or its Saharaesque sand dunes, but it is also home to the Fairy Stream Mui Ne.
+The small coastal town of Mui Ne in Vietnam is most famous for its Saharaesque sand dunes, but it’s also home to the Fairy Stream Mui Ne.
 The Fairy Stream is colored by soft clay and limestone rocks that crumble down to shore from one side of the red canyon.

-I have put together this complete guide of Fairy Stream Mui Ne including how to get there, how much it costs and what to expect!
+I have put together this complete guide to Fairy Stream Mui Ne including how to get there, how much it costs, and what to expect when you arrive.

-Mui Ne is located on the Southeast coast of Vietnam.
+Fairy Stream is located in Mui Ne on the Southeast coast of Vietnam.
 From Ho Chi Minh city, you can take a bus directly to Mui Ne and the journey takes approximately 4.5 hours.

 Click Here to check timetables and book your bus in advance to Mui Ne.

 Alternatively, you can book a bus to Mui Ne via the reception at your accommodation.
 Tip: You will have to book a bus to Mui Ne the day before you plan to travel.